 Cleveland is a beautiful region in the state of Ohio bordering Lake Erie to the north.
 It is located 60 miles (100 kilometres) to the border between Pennsylvania and Ohio states.
 It has an average population of 400,000 inhabitants and covers an estimated area of 82 square miles (213 square kilometres).
 It is considered a manufacturing hub due to its strategic positioning between the river banks and the shore of Lake Erie.
 This region is also home to major attractions such as the Cleveland Clinic, the Rock and Roll Hall of Fame, Cleveland Museum of Natural History, and the Cleveland Orchestra.
-Below is a list of the famous things in Cleveland, Ohio. for a memorable stay.
+Visitors will also find great accommodation, including hotels near casinos and top Airbnbs.
+If you’ve clicked on this article, you might be wondering, “What is Cleveland known for?”
+Continue reading for a list of things Cleveland is famous for.

 Cleveland Clinic is a non-profit organization based in Cleveland, Ohio and formed in 1921 as a way to bring health care services to the community of Cleveland, Ohio.
 The clinic is regarded as a leading hospital in providing great healthcare services to patients and also in sponsoring programs to educate the masses for good health habits.
 The clinic also acts as a research centre for biomedical research and offers full tuition and research for students.
 A number of successful surgeries such as knee replacement surgery, aortic valve surgery, and heart bypass surgery have been done to a number of patients.